-In fine, it is important to acknowledge that much of this women's writing is market-driven and as such seeks to present a commercial 'Muslim Bridget Jones' that at times recycles gender and sexual norms and stereotypes.
+In sum, it is important to acknowledge that much of this women's writing is market-driven and, as such, seeks to present a commercial 'Muslim Bridget Jones' that at times recycles gender and sexual norms and stereotypes.
 Yet it is also necessary to highlight the self-conscious timbre of Malik's novels in particular, wherein the heroine works for a publisher and is invited to write her books for overtly commercial, profit-oriented reasons.
-In this way, Malik does not pretend that the books are more or less than what they are, working within the constraints of the medium and market.
-The light-hearted tone that is a key feature of 'chick lit' (problematic though that term may be), 9 is also positive in its efforts to work against the portrayal of misery and to demonstrate something light, breezy and undeniably engaged in the pursuit of happiness.
+In this way, Malik does not pretend that the books are more or less than what they are, working as they do within the constraints of the medium and market.
+The light-hearted tone that is a key feature of chick lit (problematic though that term may be), is also positive in its efforts to work against the portrayal of misery and to demonstrate something light, breezy and undeniably engaged in the pursuit of happiness.